Neighborhoods Guide

 Corona, Queens: A Global Crossroads in the Heart of the Borough

 Nestled in the center of Queens, Corona is a vibrant and incredibly diverse neighborhood with a rich history and a dynamic present.
-Known for its strong sense of community, its urban energy, and a bustling commercial core, Corona provides an authentic and lively New York City experience.
-It is a neighborhood where traditional charm and modern convenience converge, creating an engaging and authentic place to call home.
+Known for its urban energy and a bustling commercial core, Corona provides an authentic New York City experience where traditional charm and modern resilience converge.

 A Legacy of Land and Global Transformation